 Yet that is only a fraction of what we do in terms of reputation management concerning our E-Mail for Applications service, to make sure that the Sender Score for your sender domains stays high.

 For the transmission, we use a domain which belongs to you and is controlled by you.
-The technical sender address and that shown to the recipient are identical, so any SPF and DKIM checks on the recipient side are not only mathematically correct, but indeed authentic.
+The technical sender address and that one shown to the recipient are identical, so any SPF and DKIM checks on the recipient side are not only mathematically correct, but indeed authentic.
 The concealment of a deceitful sender can thus be ruled out by spam filters.
 Retarus enables a more effective reputation management, increasing significantly your inbox placement.

 The sender address is also significant for the IP routing.
 Imagine you sent all your email traffic – irrespective of whether it’s transactional or marketing, from the parent company or the subsidiary, for recipients in Western Europe, Eastern Europe or Asia – from one single IP address.
 Should this mail server (for whatever reason) end up on a blacklist, then to start with nothing will work at all.